-“Archaeological, dendrochronological, paleographical and carbon methods of dating of ancient sources and artifacts are both non-exact, circular and contradictory, therefore there is not a single piece of firm written evidence or artifact that could be reliably and independently dated earlier than the XI century.” — Anatoly Fomenko, History: Fiction or Science?
+“Archaeological, dendrochronological, paleographical and carbon methods of dating of ancient sources and artefacts are both non-exact, circular and contradictory, therefore there is not a single piece of firm written evidence or artefact that could be reliably and independently dated earlier than the XI century.” — Anatoly Fomenko, History: Fiction or Science?
 (Chronology 1) [Second edition].

 Dendrochronology is rejected with a claim that, for the dating of objects much older than the oldest still living trees, it isn’t an absolute, but a relative dating method, and thus dependent on traditional chronology.
 Fomenko specifically points to a break of dendrochronological scales around AD 1000.